BAK2K3/hard-drivers/README.md

 ### Home Page

 * Provides a full breakdown of the company, its ethos, and its purpose.
-* Grabs customer's attention, engages, and encourages user to make an enquiry.
+* Grabs user's attention, engages, and encourages user to make an enquiry.
 * **User Goal**:
     * Simple to interact with.
     * Explains business purpose.